tiff-wang/microp_finalproject/README.md

 **Firebase**
 The firebase functions are deployed using Node.JS.
-You can easily deploy new functions using the npm package 'firebase tools' To run the project, please clone the repo and do 'npm install' to install the dependencies.
+You can easily deploy new functions using the npm package 'firebase tools' To run the project, please clone the repo and do `npm install` to install the dependencies.
 The voice recognition is done using Google Speech API and the graph was done using Plotly.